 What I appreciate about personal finance bloggers is that they don't just talk the talk; they walk the walk.
-In fact, they offered so much good advice, I had to divide their answers up into three articles.
-Parts two and three will be coming Friday and Saturday.
-(Once they're all published, I'll link between them at the ends of each article.)
-In the comments section, let me know which advice you think is the best of the best.
+In fact, they offered so much good advice, I had to divide their answers up into two more articles, published here and here.

 Crystal Paine, MoneySavingMom.
 A very simple way to cut your spending is to get comfortable asking for a discount.
 My philosophy is that you never want to short-change someone, but it doesn't hurt to politely ask.
 The worst they can say is "no." Many stores are happy to give a discount on groceries that are close to the expiration date.
 Just ask.
 Think about using this tactic on staples your family uses every day -- like milk.
 If you're a member at a local gym or other club, and it's something you regularly use, ask them if they have any discount opportunities.
 If you volunteer once a month or help with a project, you might be able to get a sizable discount.